Expand description

 that large could be a problem on the stack.

-neli now uses BufferPool
+neli now uses BufferPool to manage

 parallel message receive operations.
 Memory usage can be tuned using the following